This article covers the timeout and retry API’s available in Aerospike clients.

 - when a transaction is picked up from the transaction queue.

 - every 130ms when waiting in the rw-hash (see

 - every 75ms when waiting in the proxy-hash (see

 Definition: How long to wait for success, in milliseconds, before retrying a fabric transaction (typically a write prole or a duplicate resolution).

 If a client specifies a totalTimeout of 5 seconds, assuming there are network issues preventing a write to be processed on its prole side, the fabric transaction would be retried up to 2 times, with an interval starting at 1 second (default

 transaction-retry-ms) and doubled for every subsequent retry i.e as long as totalTimeout is not reached.

 If totalTimeout is set to 0 by the client, then

 transaction-max-ms will be honored in-place of totalTimeout in the above example.

-Errors for which client does retry (if maxRetries configured) and for which it doesn’t:
+Errors for which all java versions clients will retry (if maxRetries configured) and for which it will not: